-Tuition for Students Other than Regular Undergraduates, 2018-2019

-Continuing Education for students who are not candidates for a Knox degree, or Knox graduates taking additional work, per credit \$1,699 Students enrolled in local high schools taking Knox courses, per credit (maximum 1 credit per term) \$850 Auditing, per credit \$850 services related to off-campus study programs is included in the fees specified.
+Tuition for Students Other than Regular Undergraduates, 2019-2020 services related to off-campus study programs is included in the fees specified.
 Tuition charges are based on Knox's on-campus tuition for a comparable period.
 A term is charged at 3 Knox credits and a semester at 4.5 Knox credits or 50% of annual tuition.
-Tuition and fees for off-campus programs for the 2018-2019 academic year are available through the Business Office or the Stellyes Center for Global Studies.
+Tuition and fees for off-campus programs for the 2019-2020 academic year are available through the Stellyes Center for Global Studies.

-Tuition and Fees for Off-Campus Programs, 2018-2019
+Tuition and Fees for Off-Campus Programs, 2019-2020